-There are three types of surveys that you can conduct in TamoGraph: passive, active, and predictive.
+There are three types of surveys that you can conduct in TamoGraph: passive, active, and predictive (the latter is technically not a survey; rather, it's virtual modeling).
 During a passive survey, the application collects the most comprehensive data on the RF environment: information on access points and their characteristics, signal strength, noise level, interference, etc. This is the default and most important survey type that we recommend to conduct for every project.
 If you need more insight into the real-world performance of your WLAN, TamoGraph can also perform an active survey.
 During active surveys your Wi-Fi adapter connects to the wireless network(s) of your choice and the application generates network traffic to measure actual throughput rates and a few other metrics.
 In addition to the surveys based on actual on-site measurements, TamoGraph can be used for planning WLANs that have not been deployed yet.
-This type of survey is called predictive, because Wi-Fi characteristics are predicted for the virtual environment model created by the user.
+This is called "RF predictive modeling" or "RF planning", because Wi-Fi characteristics are predicted for the virtual environment model created by the user.
 The virtual model includes walls and other obstructions, as well as virtual APs placed by the user.
 In other words, it is a computer simulation.
 No on-site measurements are conducted.